CenturyLinkCloud/PublicKB/Network/dns-doctoring-has-been-disabled.md

 <p>The easiest workaround is to utilize a host file locally on the VM's where the DNS name needs to resolve locally.
 There are a lot of resources available on the web with instructions for modifying your hosts file, but here are some basic instructions.</p>
 <p>For Windows:From Start -> Run or from within an explorer window in Server 2012, type "notepad c:\windows\system32\drivers\etc\hosts"
 At the bottom of the file, add a line including the internal IP , hit tab, and then input the DNS name that you want to resolve to the internal IP instead of the external IP</p>
 <p>For Linux:Use ssh to login to your linux server.
 Edit the /etc/hosts file with an editor such as vi, pico or emacs.
-At the bottom of the file, add a line including the internal (private) IP, hit tab, and then input the DNS name that you want to resolve to the internal (private) IP instead of the external (public) IP.</p>
+At the bottom of the file, add a line including the internal (private) IP, hit tab, and then input the DNS name that you want to resolve to the internal (private) IP instead of the external (public) IP.
+Save the /etc/hosts file.</p>

 <p>A more robust and scalable solution is to host a local DNS server and point your servers to use that.</p>